jomwasi/WK4-IP/README.md

 # OCHASTRATING YOLO APP WITH KUBERNATES
-# DESCRIPTION
+DESCRIPTION
 This project uses Kubernetes to orchestrate the YOLO app.
 The YOLO app consists of both client and backend component.
-The project ensures seamless deployment and management of the app using Kubernetes.
-# SET UP
+ SET UP
  - To run and test kubernates - download minikube and kubectl on local machine
  - clone YOLO app repository to local machine by git clone command
  - Start minikube by entering command minikube start